“If they come for him, you have to let him go.”

 I only intended to fast for half a day that Friday, but I was moved to carry it through the weekend.
 As a novice faster, I was sustained by the words of Eliseo Medina, one of the core fasters and organizers of the campaign:

 Doing without food will not be easy, and I know that I will suffer physical hunger.
 But there is a deeper hunger within us.
 A hunger for an end to a system that creates such misery among those that come here to escape poverty and violence in search of the American dream, yet too often find death or mistreatment.
 That is why I fast; not out of anger, but out of faith, hope, and love.

 It was that hunger for justice that moved me to fast in solidarity with the millions of immigrants in our country who dwell in the shadows as second-class citizens.
-I fasted for those who sought a better life, such as my husband who crossed the border each day from Juarez, Mexico, to be educated in El Paso, Texas.
+I fasted for those who sought a better life, such as my husband who crossed the border each day from Juarez, Mexico, to be educated in El Paso, Texas, during high school.
 And I fasted for those who live with the agonizing fear that their son, daughter, father, mother, or spouse might be deported.

 After experiencing such an outpouring of love, support, and solidarity from the other fasters, I found it difficult to leave the Fast for Families tent.
 My heart and soul became renewed in that holy place, and I desperately wanted to remain there in spiritual security.
 But just as the apostles were called to come down from the mountain after Jesus’ Transfiguration (Matthew 17:1-9), we, too, must take this spirit of transformation into the world and continue to press for comprehensive immigration reform.